Find Affordable College Courses

 Baytown, TX

-Lee College came in at #6 in this year’s edition of the Best Science Technologies Schools ranking.
-Located in the city of Baytown, Lee College is a public school with a medium-sized student population.
+Lee College landed the #6 spot in the 2023 rankings for the best science technologies / technicians programs.
+Located in the small city of Baytown, Lee College is a public school with a medium-sized student population.

 After completing their degree, science tech graduates from Lee College carry an average student debtload of $10,000.